 Copyright or Design Rights: An assignment must be in writing but need only be signed by the assignor.
 Future copyrights may also be assigned in this way.
 (See also Registered Designs below).

 Registered Trade Marks or Service Marks: Such a mark can be assigned independently of the goods or services to which it relates.
-The assignment must be registered with the Trade Marks Registry.
+The assignment must be registered with the Intellectual Property Office.
 If not, the new owner is restricted in his ability to sue infringers.

 Unregistered Trade Marks: An unregistered trademark can only be assigned with the business, product or service with which it is associated.

 Registered Designs: The assignment must be in writing and registered with the Intellectual Property Office.
 If such registration does not occur, the assignee will have difficulties in suing infringers.
 There are also rules which ensure that registered designs and associated design rights are kept in the same hands.